 The N11 is the right form to use if the landlord and all the tenants agree to terminate the tenancy.
 The form is available here: http://www.sjto.gov.on.ca/documents/ltb/Other%20Forms/N11.pdf

 Remember to make sure that the correct unit address is listed on the form.
-Should the tenants fail to move out by the specified date, the follow-up forms would be the L3 Application and associated Affidavit.
+Should the tenants fail to move out by the specified date, the follow-up forms would be the L3 Application and a Declaration.

 My tenant has signed a Form N11, Agreement to Terminate a Tenancy and has not vacated the rental unit on the agreed termination date, what can I do?

-If the tenant has signed an Agreement to Terminate a Tenancy and has not vacated the unit by the termination date the landlord within thirty days must file an L3 application to the Board along with a affidavit sworn at the Board stating when the agreement was signed, that the agreement was not signed at the time the tenancy agreement was entered into and that no other agreement was entered into thereafter that would affect the Agreement to Terminate.
+If the tenant has signed an Agreement to Terminate a Tenancy and has not vacated the unit by the termination date the landlord within thirty days must file an L3 application to the Board along with a Declaration stating when the agreement was signed, that the agreement was not signed at the time the tenancy agreement was entered into and that no other agreement was entered into thereafter that would affect the Agreement to Terminate.
 The Board will issue an order for eviction in the mail which the landlord may then take to the Sheriff for enforcement.

 My tenant has signed a Form N11 Agreement to Terminate.
 If I renovate the rental unit am I required to provide the tenant with the right of first refusal?